elliottroland/elliottroland.github.io/_posts/2017-01-09-simple-complex-complicated.markdown

 I think a lot of people get confused by the two aphorisms because they assume that they pick out three points on a single spectrum, having simple and complicated on either end with complex being some sort of midpoint between the two.
 As I see it the complexity of a piece of code refers to *how many parts there are*, while the complicatedness refers to *how difficult it is to understand*.
 Confusingly, simple can be used in either sense: simple can mean uncomplex or uncomplicated.
 So, the point of the two aphorisms is that smaller code is good, but not if it makes your code difficult to understand.

-Consider the [boolean trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap), in which a function has an unnamed boolean parameter that modifies that function's behaviour.
-As discussed in the first link, you might come across a `repaint` function which is called as follows:
+Consider the *boolean trap*, in which a function has an unnamed boolean parameter that modifies that function's behaviour.
+As discussed [here](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap), you might come across a `repaint` function which is called as follows:

 ```java
 widget.repaint(false)